encoredev/examples/clerk/README.md

 ## Clerk Credentials

 Create a Clerk account if you haven't already.
-Then, in the Clerk dashboard, create a new applications.
+Then, in the Clerk dashboard, create a new application.

 Next, go to the *API Keys* page for your app.
 Copy the "Publishable Key" and one of the "Secret keys".